Azeotropic distillation: Distillation of ethanol/water

-Another favorable method and less toxic than using benzene to break the azeotrope of the ethanol-water system is to use toluene instead.

 Pressure-swing distillation

 Another method, pressure-swing distillation, relies on the fact that an azeotrope is pressure dependent.
 An azeotrope is not a range of concentrations that cannot be distilled, but the point at which the activity coefficients of the distillates are crossing one another.
-If the azeotrope can be "jumped over", distillation can continue, although because the activity coefficients have crossed, the water will boil out of the remaining ethanol, rather than the ethanol out of the water as at lower concentrations.
+If the azeotrope can be "jumped over", distillation can continue, although because the activity coefficients have crossed, the component which is boiling will change.
+For instance, in a distillation of ethanol and water, water will boil out of the remaining ethanol, rather than the ethanol out of the water as at lower concentrations.

-To "jump" the azeotrope, the azeotrope can be moved by altering the pressure.
-Typically, pressure will be set such that the azeotrope will differ from the azeotrope at ambient pressure by some percent in either direction.
-For an ethanol-water mixture, that may be at 93.9% for 20bar overpressure, instead of 95.3% at ambient pressure.
-The distillation then works in the opposite direction, with the ethanol emerging in the bottoms and the water in the distillate.
-While in the low pressure column, ethanol is enriched on the way to the top end of the column, the high pressure column enriches ethanol on the bottom end, as ethanol is now the highboiler.
-The top product (water as distillate) is then again fed to the low pressure column, where the normal distillation is done.
-The bottom product of the low pressure column primarily consists of water, while the bottom stream of the high pressure column is nearly pure ethanol at concentrations of 99% or higher.
-Pressure swing distillation essentially inverts the K-values and subsequently inverts which end of the column each component comes out when compared to standard low pressure distillation.

 Overall the pressure-swing distillation is a very robust and not so highly sophisticated method compared to multi component distillation or membrane processes, but the energy demand is in general higher.
 Also the investment cost of the distillation columns is higher, due to the pressure inside the vessels.

-Molecular Sieves
+Molecular sieves

 For low boiling azeotropes distillation may not allow the components to be fully separated, and must make use of separation methods that does not rely on distillation.
 A common approach involves the use of molecular sieves.
-Treatment of 96% ethanol with molecular sieves gives anhydrous alcohol, the sieves having adsorbed water from the mixture.
 The sieves can be subsequently regenerated by dehydration using a vacuum oven.

+Ethanol can be dried to 95% ABV by heating 3A molecular sieves such as 3A zeolite.